FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - `ResourceRegistry::remove_metadata`
 - `ResourceIo::delete_file+delete_file_sync`
 - `UntypedResource::type_uuid_non_blocking`
-- Ability to specify pre and post visit method calls for visitor codegen
+- Ability to specify pre- and post-visit method calls for visitor codegen
-- Ability to try get resource manager state lock for the given time period
+- Ability to try to get resource manager state lock for the given time period
 - Style api improvements
 - Ability to re-bind styled properties of widgets in the editor
 - Joint motors